4th Maintenance Group hosts MPOY ceremony

-Master Sgt.
-Charles Walker, assigned to the 335th Fighter Generation Squadron, receives the Lt.
-General Leo Marquez award from Col. Kathryn Roman, 4th Maintenance Group commander and Chief Master Sgt.
+Senior Airman Matthew McKoin, assigned to the 4th Equipment Maintenance Squadron, receives the Maintenance Professional of the Year award from Col. Kathryn Roman, 4th Maintenance Group commander and Chief Master Sgt.
 Michael Bylica, 4 MXG senior enlisted leader, during the 4 MXG Maintenance Person of the Year ceremony at Seymour Johnson Air Force Base, North Carolina, Mar.
 08, 2024.
 The 4th Maintenance Group hosts the event annually for MXG Airmen to celebrate their achievements and hard work.
 (U.S. Air Force photo by Airman Rebecca Tierney)

 |Date Taken: